 Colorado’s experiment in providing a safe regime for assisted suicide is a fail because it lacks any possibility of identifying problems and is already lackadaisical about significant non-compliance in basic reporting.
-In nearly one third of cases (31.88%) the physician failed to lodge a copy – as required by law - of the person’s written request.
-In over 60% of cases the physician failed to lodge the mandatory written report from the consulting physician.
+In nearly one third of cases (28.93%) the physician failed to lodge a copy – as required by law - of the person’s written request.
+In 42.1% of cases the physician failed to lodge the mandatory written report from the consulting physician.

 Assisted suicide has been legal in Colorado since 16 December 2016 following the passing of a ballot initiative.

-Even compared to the limited data reported annually in Oregon and Washington the annual report is sparse and uninformative.
+Even compared to the limited data reported annually in Oregon and Washington the annual reports are sparse and uninformative.

-In 2017 prescriptions for a lethal substance were written by 37 physicians for 69 people.
+In 2017 prescriptions for a lethal substance were written for 72 people.
+In 2018 prescriptions for a lethal substance were written by 66 physicians for 125 people.
+This represents a 73.6% increase in one year.

-Records of the lethal substance actually being dispensed were lodged for 50 of these cases.
-It is not known whether the prescription was not dispensed in the other 19 cases or if the mandatory paperwork was simply not lodged.
+For 2018 records of the lethal substance actually being dispensed were lodged for 86 (68.8%) of these cases.
+It is not known whether the prescription was not dispensed in the other 39 cases or if the mandatory paperwork was simply not lodged.

-Death certificates for 56 of the 69 people were received.
-However, as the death certificates, by law, only record the underlying illness and make no mention of whether or not death was caused by ingesting a lethal substance, it remains unknown as to how many of the 69 people actually took the lethal substance.
+Death certificates for 104 of the 125 people were received.
+However, as the death certificates, by law, only record the underlying illness and make no mention of whether or not death was caused by ingesting a lethal substance, it remains unknown as to how many of these 104 people actually took the lethal substance.

-The youngest person who was prescribed a lethal substance was reported as in “the early 40s”.
+The youngest person who has been prescribed a lethal substance was reported as aged in “the early 30s”.

-“The most common illnesses or conditions were malignant neoplasms (cancer), heart diseases (including heart failure), chronic lower respiratory diseases (including chronic obstructive pulmonary disease, or COPD), and amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease)” but there were 5 cases of “other illnesses/conditions” for which no further information is given.
+For 2018 “the most common illnesses or conditions were malignant neoplasms (cancer), progressive neurodegenerative diseases (including amyotrophic lateral sclerosis/ALS, progressive supranuclear palsy, Parkinson’s disease and multiple sclerosis), chronic lower respiratory diseases (including chronic obstructive pulmonary disease, or COPD) and heart diseases (including heart failure)” but there were 11 cases of “other illnesses/conditions” which is defined in a footnote as covering “cerebrovascular disease (stroke), chronic kidney disease, and others”.

-Secobarbital was the lethal substance dispensed in 21 out of 50 cases and the DDMP combination (diazepam, digoxin, morphine sulfate, propranolol) dispensed in 28 other cases.
+Secobarbital was the lethal substance dispensed in 27 out of the 86 (31.4%) cases in 2018 and the DDMP or DDMP2 combination (diazepam, digoxin, morphine sulfate, propranolol) dispensed in the remaining 59 (68.6%) of cases.
+23 pharmacists dispensed the deadly drugs.

 There is no requirement (or even any process) for reporting complications for people from taking the lethal substance despite the fact that the mandated written declaration under the law requires a person to acknowledge “although most deaths occur within three hours, my death may take longer”.
 The record length of time from ingestion to death reported from Oregon is 104 hours (4 days 8 hours).

-Although the law requires a referral to a psychiatrist or psychologist “if the attending physician believes that the individual may not be mentally capable of making an informed decision” only 1 out of 69 (1.4%) people is reported as having been so referred.
+Although the law requires a referral to a psychiatrist or psychologist “if the attending physician believes that the individual may not be mentally capable of making an informed decision” only 1 out of 69 (1.4%) people was reported for 2017 as having been so referred.
+There were no referrals in 2018.

 Significant non-compliance by physicians